PaulMEdwards/LambdaSchool_Week18_dark-mode/README.md

 - Go to the [Coin Gecko API](https://www.coingecko.com/) where we got this data from, and add more features to your app.
 Maybe you want to make a dropdown list of coins, and only look at one coin at a time.
 You could make an API call to that API for a specific coin and get more data on it.
 You could get more specific coin data for the last 24 hrs.
 There's a lot you can do with this API.
 Explore and have fun!

 - Look into the recharts library and build a new chart.
-Or change the appearence of the charts we built out here.
+Or change the appearance of the charts we built out here.
 Maybe when you toggle to dark mode, the line on the chart could change colors!
 There's a lot you can do with this library.
 Explore and have fun!